 Adding solar power to your home can have many financial and environmental benefits.
-Not only can solar panels reduce or eliminate your electric bill, but the investment can also pay off in terms of increased property value.
+Not only can solar panels reduce or eliminate your electric bill, but the investment can also increase property value.

-How much money can you save by going solar?
+How much money can I save by going solar?

 You may get sticker shock when you see that it can cost tens of thousands of dollars to install solar power at your home, but it may still make financial sense because of the potential long-term savings.
 Your investment could pay off by significantly reducing or even eliminating your power grid usage.

-According to data released by the U.S. Energy Information Administration, the average monthly electric bill varied in 2019 from a low of $75.63 in Utah to $168.21 in Hawaii.
+According to the most recent data released by the U.S. Energy Information Administration, the average monthly electric bill varied in 2019 from a low of $75.63 in Utah to $168.21 in Hawaii.